Powering communities and empowering lives.Dixie Electric Mission Statement

 We are committed to making safety the most important aspect of our culture for our employees and members.

-We are committed at keeping our members at the heart of all we do and are committed to staying true to the cooperative principles.
+We are committed to keeping our members at the heart of all we do and are committed to staying true to the cooperative principles.

 Employee Support, Development, and Loyalty